For The Record: Genesis 1:26-28

 Principle I

-The United States have no interest in the domestic affairs of other countries and expect other countries to reciprocate by having no interest in our domestic affairs.
-The United States have interest in the lines of communication running between The United States and all other countries and expect all other countries to bear fairly the burden of keeping those lines open, safe, reliable, fair, and clean.
+The United States have no authority in the domestic affairs of other nations and expect other nations to reciprocate by not feigning authority in our domestic affairs.
+The United States have interest in the lines of communication running between The United States and all other nations.
+We expect ourselves and other nations to bear fairly the burden of keeping those lines open, safe, reliable, fair, and clean for use by all nations.

 Principle II

-The United States welcome alliance with our brother nations India and Russia for enforcement, from their perspective, of the ground of statecraft set forth in Principle I and urge Japan and Egypt to join us for that endeavor and commitment.
+The United States welcome comprehensive strategic partnership for the new era with our brother nations India and Russia, for correlation, coordination, and promulgation, from their perspectives, of the ground of statecraft set forth in Principle I and urge China and Brazil to join us for that endeavor and commitment.

 Principle III

-An order to deploy which lacks or frustrates intent to compel a target to sign a declaration of unconditional surrender is an unlawful order by the Rules of Just War, the Conventions of War, Common Sense, and the Spirit of America.
-An order to deploy conveys this intent to the Commanding Officer: win this war / battle in a timely manner or do not come back alive.
+An order to deploy which lacks or frustrates intent to compel an enemy to sign a declaration of unconditional surrender is an unlawful order by the Rules of Just War, the Conventions of War, Common Sense, and the Spirit of America.
+An order to deploy conveys this intent to the Commanding Officer: win this war / battle in a timely manner at the lowest possible cost to yourself and your enemy or do not come back alive.

 We witness in the world all kinds of pains and sorrows.
 But none of these is permanent.
 Every term of pain is followed by pleasure.
 The experience of pleasure is refined and enhanced by the earlier experience of pain.
 Like gold is refined by melting it in a crucible, pain divinises the pleasure that follows it.
 The New Year or a new month does not bring with it any new joy or sorrow.
 Every second is new, because it heralds the march of time.
 A year is in fact a succession of seconds turning into minutes, days and months.
 It is only when every moment is cherished as new, will the new year become new.
 The sacred way in which every moment is spent will determine the fruitfulness of the year.
 If you wish to lead a sacred life and have sacred experiences, you must engage yourself in sacred actions.
 The good and evil in the world can be changed only by the change in men’s actions.
 The transformation of society must start with transformation of individuals.